cylab-be/mark/TUTORIAL.md

 # Tutorial

-This tutorial will show you how to implement algorithms for your own application.
+This tutorial will show you how install the MARK server and implement algorithms for your own application.

 For this example, we will suppose you care for a large group of say... cats.
-Now you would like to know which one of your cats need attention, using some very serious algorithms.
+You would like to know which one of your cats needs attention, using some very serious algorithms.
 This tutorial will show you how to:
 * Install and run the MARK server
 * Create a maven project
 * Define your subject (for our example, a Cat)
 * Create your connector to feed information about your cats in the server
 * Use profiles
 * Implement and combine your detection algorithms

+All source files and configuration files are available on a dedicated git repository https://github.com/RUCD/mark-tutorial

 ## Installation and run